Evolutionary-Neural Hybrid Agents for Architecture Search: Details on NASBench

 \section{Details on NASBench}

+We used the hyperparameters from the synthetic task experiment as a starting point, and optimized for mutation probability, learning rate and entropy penalty if applicable.

-The hyperparameters for PQT and Reinforce agents were optimized using the following procedure: \begin{itemize} \item[1] Start with the hyperparameters used in Section~\ref{toy} and scan learning rate: $[0.0001, 0.0002, 0.0005, 0.001]$ and entropy penalty: $[0.1, 0.2, 0.5, 1.0]$ for the best moving average reward with window size 50. \item[2] Use the best learning rate and entropy penalty from step (1) and scan mutation probability: $[0.4, 0.3, 0.2, 0.1]$ for the best moving average reward with window size 50. \item[3] Repeat step (1) but scan learning rate: $[0.00001, 0.00005, 0.0001, 0.0002]$ and entropy penalty: $[0.01, 0.05, 0.1, 0.2]$. \end{itemize} The resulting hyperparameters are collected in Table~\ref{table:nasbench_hparams}.
+The hyperparameters were optimized using the following procedure: \begin{itemize} \item[1] Start with the hyperparameters used in Section~\ref{toy} and scan learning rate: [1e-4, 2e-4, 5e-4, 1e-3] and entropy penalty: [0.1, 0.2, 0.5, 1.0] for the best moving average reward with window size 50. \item[2] Use the best learning rate and entropy penalty from step (1) and scan mutation probability ($p$): [0.4, 0.3, 0.2, 0.1] for the best moving average reward with window size 50. \item[3] Repeat step (1) but scan learning rate: [1e-5, 5e-5, 1e-4, 2e-4] and entropy penalty: [0.01, 0.05, 0.1, 0.2]. \end{itemize} The resulting hyperparameters are collected in Table~\ref{table:nasbench_hparams}.